jennahamlin/tinselR/README.md

-### What is Tinsel?
+### What is tinselR?

-Tinsel at its' most basic level is a graphical viewer of newick-formatted phylogenetic trees and as an application for producing publication-ready figures.
-The **power** of Tinsel comes with combining a genetic distance matrix for annotating a tree for epidemiological outbreak analyses.
+tinselR at its' most basic level is a graphical viewer of newick-formatted phylogenetic trees and as an application for producing publication-ready figures.
+The **power** of tinselR comes with combining a genetic distance matrix for annotating a tree for epidemiological outbreak analyses.
 A genetic distance matrix contains snp differences for all pairwise comparisons for the tips on the tree.
 One can also include a